Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Discussion

 While it has been suggested that they can, CCS cannot effectively replace a fuller spectrum of content moderation tools, and were not designed to do so~\cite{elliottElonMusksMain}.
-Content moderation is a broad term that encompasses a variety of different goals, including preventing crimes, mitigating lawful but awful behavior, and promoting high quality content.
-The tools used as a part of content moderation are similarly varied and include content take-downs, labeling, and account bans.
-Systems that provide context are much narrower in the scope of their goal and mechanism: they aim to better inform \textit{users} by providing them with additional information.
+Content moderation is a broad term that encompasses a variety of different goals, including preventing crimes, mitigating lawful but awful behavior, and promoting high quality content~\cite{grimmelmann2015virtues}.
+The tools used for content moderation are similarly varied and include both ``hard'' approaches, like content take-downs and account bans, and ``soft'' approaches, such as content labeling~\cite{zannettouWonElectionEmpirical2021}.
+Systems that provide context are narrow in both their goal and mechanism: they are a soft moderation attempt to aid content interpretation by providing users with additional information~\cite{matamoros25}.
 And yet, the empirical results summarized in this paper demonstrate that CCS may play a meaningful role in the content moderation ecosystem, and it is worth exploring how they may integrate with other parts of it.
-For example, the research that we reviewed found that notes often build on the work done by professional fact-checkers~\cite{borenstein2025}.
-Might this relationship flow the other way, as well?
-Perhaps data from CCS systems could be used by professional fact-checkers to cover a wider range of issues.
-Or, the ability of CCS systems to identify \textit{notes} with broad appeal could help professionals craft their own fact-checks that do the same.
+For example: how might CCS be integrated into platforms' \textit{automated} moderation systems?
+In the Platform Treatment design aspect, none of the implementations that we examined used the CCS output to affect the visibility of posts.
+Perhaps these systems can be integrated into platform content recommendations algorithms to promote or demote posts based on their notes.